Migraine. If I have a headache, I’m unlikely to rush to book an appointment with a psychotherapist. But, if you think about it, maybe I should!

 However, the relentless pursuit of success leaves little time for rest, and the body responds with a kind of defense mechanism in the form of headaches.

 Headaches may also arise as a person’s social standing increases.
 Ambitions and a desire to dominate can lead to internal conflict for those prone to headaches.
+Such individuals often become perfectionists, leading to tension with the reality that success is hard to achieve.

 Inability to relax manifests in poor health.